 The castle, built on marshland to command the waters of the Menai Straits, was intended to be a pivotal link in Edwards’ iron fist of fortifications but due to lack of funds was never completed.
 Given the name Beaux Mairis (beautiful marsh) by the French builders for its’ splendid views across the water towards Snowdonia it was a defiant warning to the Welsh invaders of yore.
 It still stands proud; truly a testament to the craftsmanship of the French stonemasons. .

-Whilst in Beaumaris why not take a boat trip to see the fascinating little Puffins catch their sand eels for lunch: follow the signs down at the quayside.
+Whilst in Beaumaris why not take a boat trip to see the fascinating little Puffins catch their sand eels for lunch: follow the signs down to the quayside.
 Don't forget your binoculars to spot the seals and cormorants too.